 Huge amounts of energy are used when making products from raw materials.
 Recycling requires much less energy and therefore helps to preserve natural resources.

-Importance for humanity Recycling is essential to cities around the world and to the people living in them.
+Recycling is essential to cities around the world and to the people living in them.

 No space for waste.
 Our landfill sites are filling up fast.

 Reduce financial expenditure in the economy.
 Making products from raw materials costs much more than if they were made from recycled products.

 Preserve natural resources for future generations.
 Recycling reduces the need for raw materials; it also uses less energy, therefore preserving natural resources for the future.